 Billy Reppe showing my brother the family tree

-Billy showed my brother exactly where we fell into the family tree. he had a book with photos and our families lineage all organized going back dozens of generations.
+Billy showed my brother exactly where we fit into the family tree.
+He had a book filled with photos and a meticulously organized lineage tracing our family back dozens of generations.
+Seeing our place in such an extensive history was both humbling and fascinating.

 Christmas Troll